 - Using a range of media such as artefacts, video pictures, photographs, music, drama and role play.

-- To use planning provided by the Diocese Church of England schools which explores all major world religions with a particular focus on Christianity
+- Exploring all major world religions with a particular focus on Christianity

 - Experimental, interactive and reflective learning.

-- To ensure that Early Years teaching of RE reflects the Early Learning goals in the Early Years Scheme of Work, and provides a suitable foundation for and progression to, KS1 activities and learning.
+- Ensure that the Early Years teaching of RE reflects the Early Learning Framework and provides a suitable foundation for and progression to, KS1 activities and learning.

 Breadth and Balance